pos-graduacao-soat/api-orders/README.md

 $ docker-compose up -d
 ```

+# SAGA Pattern - Choreography

+We chose to use choreography to implement the SAGA pattern, as it is a more decentralized approach, where each service is responsible for its own transactions and the communication between services is done through events.
+This way, we can avoid a single point of failure and make the system more scalable.
+Since it's a fairly simple flow of order creation, we decided to use this approach.

 # Trying the app

-After containers are up, the api will be available at [http://localhost:3000](http://localhost:3000)
+After containers are up, the api will be available at [http://localhost:3002](http://localhost:3002)

 ## Locally without Docker
 If you'd like to run locally, offside the container, follow the next steps: